liqi16/draft-li-sidrops-rpki-moasgroup/draft-li-sidrops-rpki-moasgroup.md

 ## asList

-This field contains the AS number that is authorized to originate routes to the given IP address prefixes.
-The AS number that ROA authorizes SHOULD be put in front of other AS numbers.
+This field contains the AS numbers that are authorized to originate routes to the given IP address prefixes.
+The AS numbers that ROA authorizes SHOULD be put in front of other AS numbers.
 The AS numbers MUST not duplicate.

 ## prefix